-- Eric Van Wyk is an Associate Professor at Univ.
+- João Paulo Fernandes is a Professor at the Informatics Department, University of Beira Interior, Portugal.
+João Fernandes has contributed mainly to the research area of program analysis, manipulation and transformation, specially under calculational form, having published several papers in top conferences in this field.
+Thus, he will give a tutorial to students on formal software analysis and manipulation. - Eric Van Wyk is an Associate Professor at Univ.
 Minnesota, USA.
-Prof. Eric Van Wyk will be visiting UMinho in the scholar year 2010-2011 (from October 2010 till June 2011) in the context of a sabbatical leave.
-His sabbatical research plan includes the study of "Bidirectional Transformation for Attribute Grammars".
-Thus, we will give a tutorial in the unit "Source Code: Transformations". - Alberto Pardo is an Associate Professor at the Computing Science Department (InCo) of the Engineering School, Universidad de la República, Montevideo, Uruguay and we will be visiting UMinho in the context of the Erasmus Mundus 17 exchange program, and as consultant of the FCT funded SSaaPP research project.
-We will give a tutorial in the unit "Rigorous Approaches to Program Analysis and Transformations", being this a research area that Alberto Pardo has already significantly contributed to, including with some of the lecturing team members. - Janis Voigltlander is a Professor at Bonn University, Germany, conducting research on parametricity results (also called free theorems) for polymorphically typed languages.
+Prof. Eric Van Wyk visited UMinho in the scholar year 2010-2011 (from October 2010 till June 2011) in the context of a sabbatical leave.
+As one result of this sabbatical, we have a research project funded bu FLAD/NSF that includes visits between our two sites.
+In this context, Eric will give a tutorial in the unit "Source Code: Transformations". - Alberto Pardo is an Associate Professor at the Computing Science Department (InCo) of the Engineering School, Universidad de la República, Montevideo, Uruguay and we will be visiting UMinho as consultant of the FCT funded SSaaPP research project.
+Like in the scholar year 2010-2011 of SCAM, he will give a tutorial in the unit "Rigorous Approaches to Program Analysis and Transformations", being this a research area that Alberto Pardo has already significantly contributed to, including with some of the lecturing team members. - Janis Voigltlander is a Professor at Bonn University, Germany, conducting research on parametricity results (also called free theorems) for polymorphically typed languages.
 These results are used, for example, to establish formally the correctness of program transformations.
-In the context of the project Strictification of Circular Programs, (FCT/DAAD bilateral agreement 2010-2011), one visit is scheduled to UMinho, where Janis Voigtlander will give a tutorial in the unit "Rigorous Approaches to Program Analysis and Transformations". - Ali Mesbah is a postdoctoral researcher at Delft University of Technology, the Netherlands.
-His research is about automatic testing of web systems.
-He has recently been awarded with the distinguished paper award at ICSE'09.
+In the context of the project Strictification of Circular Programs, (FCT/DAAD bilateral agreement 2010-2011), one visit is scheduled to UMinho, where Janis Voigtlander will give a tutorial in the unit "Rigorous Approaches to Program Analysis and Transformations", like in the previous instance of this course.